behzadba/fSelect/README.md

 A jQuery select box replacement library

 ### Demo
-Click [here](https://jsfiddle.net/xpvt214o/785263/) for a live demo and example
+Click [here](https://jsfiddle.net/xpvt214o/785263/) for a live demo and example.